donavon/big-sur-icons/README.md

 ## Instructions

-To change the icon first download the icon you would like for your app.
-Next open Preview and press `⌘`+`A` to select all.
-Then press `⌘`+`C` to copy the image.
+To change an icon, first download the icon you would like for your app.
+Next, open Preview and press `⌘`+`A` to select all, then press `⌘`+`C` to copy the image.

 <p><img src="doc/img/preview.png" width="400" /></p>

-Then go to the app in the dock, right-click, and select `Show in Finder`
+Go to the app in the dock, right-click, and select `Show in Finder`.

 <p><img src="doc/img/showinfinder.png" width="400" /></p>

-A finder window will show up.
-Right click on the app entry in finder and select `Get Info`.
+In the Finder window, right click on the app entry and select `Get Info`.
 A window will pop up.
-At the top left corner of the window you will see a tiny picture of the app icon.
+At the top left corner you should see a tiny picture of the app icon.
 Click once on the little photo so an outline will appear.

 <p><img src="doc/img/outline.png" width="400" /></p>

-Then press `⌘`+`V` to paste it in.
-If finder asks for your password, put it in.
+Press `⌘`+`V` to paste the image.
+If Finder asks for your password, put it in.
 Then, if the app you changed the icon for is open, quit it and open it again.
 You should see your new icon!

 ## Contribute